There are Oakland residents who've never seen a dead body on a street or sidewalk.

 It's also true 1 of 10 homicide victims last year was younger than 18 and all but 25 of the 124 victims were African-American, according to the report.
 Forty-eight of those killed were on parole or probation, the report shows.

 But even if you don't live in East or West Oakland or know a lot of young black men or people on parole, killings affect everyone and traverse geography and class, and faith and socio-economic standing, experts say.
 It can cause overwhelming stress and make blood pressures skyrocket.
+It can force women to forgo evening walks.
+It can make grown men use clothing or body language to size up passers-by.

 No matter if you live in Havenscourt or Rockridge, 124 is not just a number.
 It's how many men and women were killed in Oakland last year.